Back to AIHPA Home Page

 Any club may run a G or H status meets or competitions.
 These meets may be sanctioned by AIHPA for classification or qualification purposes, but do not carry event championship title status recognised by AIHPA.

-- Titles from events are for outright event winners, by equipment specification, only.
+- Titles from events are for outright event winners, by equipment specification, or grade, etc.

-- A specification title can only be claimed, no matter the specification, without at least 3 shooters contesting that specification.
+- A specification title can only be claimed, no matter the specification, if at least 3 shooters are contesting that specification.

 High Power Rifle Champions and Title Holders Listing for all AIHPA Sanctioned events.